Finally, one year on—how I got screwed out of my job and why I’m not bitter

 A picture of one young girl whispering something to another young girl

-Enter COVID-19—affecting more than just teaching
+COVID-19 affected more than my teaching

 A picture of a man holding a smartphone, with the background blurred.